Representation Learning for Event-based Visuomotor Policies: Representation Learning for Event Cameras

 \subsection{Event bytestream processing}

 Given event data as an arbitrarily long bytestream $E_\tau$, the objective of representation learning is to map it to a compressed vector representing the latent state of the environment $z_\tau$ through an encoder function $q_e(E_{\tau})$.
 The challenges here are two-fold.
 First, due to the non-uniform and asynchronous nature of the event camera data, the same object being imaged multiple times by an event camera could result in different permutations of the output.
 Hence, to handle the asynchronicity of event cameras, we require a feature computation technique that is invariant to data ordering.
 Secondly, while event sequences are time-based data, recurrent neural networks would prove to be infeasible due to the often long sequence lengths.
 Decoupling the temporal information from the spatial/polarity information alleviates this problem.
-To achieve this, first we build upon the architectures aimed at learning unordered spatial data: PointNet \cite{qi2017pointnet}, which computes features for 3D point sets, and EventNet \cite{sekikawa2019eventnet}, which extends the concept to event data by adapting it for recursive processing of events.
+To achieve this, first we build upon the architectures aimed at learning unordered spatial data such as PointNet \cite{qi2017pointnet} and EventNet \cite{sekikawa2019eventnet}.

 We build upon these architectures to create an `\textit{Event Context Network}' (ECN).
-The ECN is functionally similar to PointNet, wherein it takes an arbitrarily long list of events, and first computes a feature for each event.
+The ECN takes an arbitrarily long list of events, and first computes a feature for each event.
 Eventually, these features are passed through a symmetric function (similar to PointNet, we also use a \emph{max} operation), resulting in a global feature that is expected to condense information from all the events.
 The symmetric nature of this function ensures that these events in a given list can be processed either as a single batch, or recursively with any minibatch size to compute the output.
 We call the output of this feature network the `context vector'.
 The ECN consists of three dense layers which, for $N$ input events, output an $N \times D$ set of features.
 The data passed into these dense layers is only the $(x, y, p)$ part of the events - and we discuss how we handle the temporal information next.